sefffal/Octofitter.jl/docs/src/pma.md

 # [Fit Astrometric Acceleration](@id fit-pma)

-One of the features of DirectDetections.jl is support for proper motion anomaly / astrometric acceleration.
+One of the features of Octofitter.jl is support for proper motion anomaly / astrometric acceleration.
 These data points are typically calculated by finding the difference between a long term proper motion of a star between the Hipparcos and GAIA catalogs, and their proper motion calculated within the windows of each catalog.

 For Hipparcos/GAIA this gives four data points that can constrain the dynamical mass & orbits of planetary companions (assuming we subtract out the net trend).

 You can specify these quantities manually, but the easiest way is to use the Hipparcos-GAIA Catalog of Accelerations (HGCA, [https://arxiv.org/abs/2105.11662](https://arxiv.org/abs/2105.11662)).
-Support for loading this catalog is built into DirectDetections.jl.
+Support for loading this catalog is built into Octofitter.jl.

 Let's look at the star and companion [HD 91312 A & B](https://arxiv.org/abs/2109.12124), discovered by SCExAO.
 We will use their published astrometry and proper motion anomaly extracted from the HGCA.